 event is used to listen for click events on DOM elements.

-We reviewed some common use cases of the onClick
+In this guide, we reviewed some common use cases of the onClick

 event handler in functional components, such as updating the state, calling multiple functions, and using synthetic events.

-We addressed how the onClick
+We also addressed how the onClick

 Lastly, we looked at how to specify and add event handler types with TypeScript to event handlers.